feathertw/TiniRUN/README.md

 All rights reserved by fea.

-TinyRUN
+TiniRUN
 =======

-TinyRUN include the testbench file and shell scipt to run TinyOS on TinySOC.
+TiniRUN include the testbench file and shell scipt to run TiniOS on TiniSOC.
 You can notice the `Quick Start` to run the file.

 Quick Start